 I won’t willingly speak with the employers that betrayed my trust.
 They earned my enmity by keeping essential facts from me.
 One day those betrayals may cost them dearly, if that day of judgement comes.
 Most of them are probably dead already, personally safe from further judgments against them.
 They are the lucky ones.

 Lucky like the stepfather, the Polk in mom’s name, who publicly betrayed everything the word father means.
 Safe from judgment by being dead by some other hands than mine.
 Saving me the trouble of having his blood on my hands.
 I should have thanked him for that, but I never spoke to him after the betrayal of that day.
 The opportunity to strike or to speak never presented itself.
 Mercy, after a fashion.
 Probably a mercy crafted by mom’s hands.
 She never liked conflict, evaded it at every opportunity.
 Her unwillingness to engage probably being the the first miscommunication in a long series of misunderstandings.
 But she’s dead now too.
 Beyond the reach of judgement.

 So here I am asked to take sides in another messy divorce.
 A smaller, less life-altering conflict than the ones I’ve been in before.
-If I never log on to World of Warcraft again, a game that like softball or bowling was to my father, the social connection that kept him active among his group of friends; if I never play the game again I won’t have to talk to any of the participants of this messy break-up again.
+If I never log on to World of Warcraft again, a game that for me is like softball or bowling was to my father, it is the social connection that keeps me active among my group of friends.
+If I never play the game again I won’t have to talk to any of the participants of this messy break-up again.